Heart - Centered Wedding Photography,

 Soulful Brand Photography & Intuitive Coaching, Yoga, Sacred Sound Ceremony, and Retreats

 Currently booking Intuitive Brand coaching worldwide + Personal Brand Photography Sessions in Tampa Bay / St. Pete!
-Chicago Branding Sessions to return Spring 2021.
+Chicago Branding Sessions to return Summer 2021.

 COVID-19 has changed the way many of us are doing business for the foreseeable future – and perhaps indefinitely.
 As healers, creatives, coaches, wellness practitioners, yoga teachers, and soulful business owners, many of us are grappling with the financial challenges of not being able to offer our services in person.
 Thankfully the world has already given us Zoom, a great video conferencing platform.
 However, it’s not always very intuitive to use, particularly when it comes to quality sound.